 You may be able to do something to get your furnace started again.
 If you try all of these and your furnace blower is not working or it isn’t heating in Weatherford, TX or the surrounding area, call us at Lightfoot Mechanical right away for heating service.
 We’ll get your furnace back on as soon as we can!

 When you leave an air filter in the furnace too long, it fills up and your furnace has to work extra hard to get the air it needs.
 This can cause it to work too hard.
 Some units will shut off when they have to work so hard, while others will break down.
 If your furnace won’t start, try changing the air filter and see if that helps.
+Learn how to change a furnace filter here!

 Check for a blue flame near the bottom of your furnace, or wherever the pilot light is located on your unit.
 Without this, your furnace won’t turn on.
 If it’s out, relight it if you know how or call us for help.